py4j/py4j/py4j-web/index.rst

 News
 ====

+* **October 14th 2016** - Py4J 0.10.4 has been released.
+See the
+  :doc:`changelog` for more details about the bug fixes and new features.

 * **July 31st 2016** - Py4J 0.10.3 has been released.
 See the
   :doc:`changelog` for more details about the bug fixes and new features.